Dmitriyrus99/custom-erpnext/ferum_custom/docs/business_processes/invoicing_payments.md

 ### Subcontractor Payments

 - In parallel, the system handles the company’s payables to subcontractors.
-- When subcontractors complete work (often the same work that was documented in the ServiceReport), they will send their own invoice and supporting documents to the company.
+- When subcontractors complete work (often the same work that was documented in the Timesheet), they will send their own invoice and supporting documents to the company.
 - The Project Manager collects the subcontractor’s packet which typically includes: copies of work logs (with client’s signature, if they maintain a logbook on-site), a signed act of completed work between the contractor and the company, the subcontractor’s invoice for their services, and any applicable tax documents (like a VAT invoice or, for self-employed individuals, a receipt).
 - The PM ensures they have all needed paperwork in physical form.